Curly Sue

 The inciting incident occurs at 12 minutes when Grey Ellison, a wealthy corporate lawyer, hits Bill with her Mercedes in their planned scam.
 Unlike others, she shows genuine concern and guilt, disrupting their usual con pattern..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Bill decides to stay at Grey's apartment and continue the long con, actively choosing to enter her world rather than returning to the streets.
+This indicates the protagonist's commitment to Bill decides to stay at Grey's apartment and continue the long con, actively choosing to enter her world rather than returning to the streets.
 This marks entry into the "mirror world" of wealth., moving from reaction to action.

 The Collapse moment at 74 minutes (73% through) represents the emotional nadir.
 Here, Grey throws Bill and Sue out after discovering the full extent of their deception.
 The family is shattered.
-Bill and Sue return to homelessness, losing everything - literal "death" of their dream life., indicates the protagonist at their lowest point.
+Bill and Sue return to homelessness, losing everything - literal "death" of their dream life., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 79% of the runtime.
 Bill realizes he must be honest for the first time - no cons, no manipulations.
 He decides to fight for his family by telling the truth.
 Grey also realizes what she truly values isn't her career but love., demonstrating the transformation achieved throughout the journey.